Chase Field- Arizona Diamondbacks

 Home of the Arizona Diamondbacks

 Who backs the D-Backs?
 Arizona does, all summer long.
 And before you start sweating in your seat thinking about how hot it must be watching baseball in the Sonoran summer heat, rest assured that Chase Field has you covered.
 Quite literally.
 Like their football stadium, the ballpark is covered by a retractable roof.
 This is the best of both worlds.
 When it’s too hot to function, the roof will remain closed and the air conditioning will kick in.
-Then, on those perfect temperature days, the roof will roll back to reveal the crystal blue sky.
+Then, on those perfect desert days, the roof will roll back to reveal the crystal blue sky.

 Regardless of if you’re in the area for the D-Backs or there for spring training, you can’t go wrong with Arizona baseball.